 Expert Shoulder Surgeon Helping Patients from Seattle, Kirkland, Bellevue, and the Surrounding Area

-Dr. Samuel Koo is committed to providing patients in Seattle with innovative approaches to any type of shoulder problem or pain.
+Shoulder surgeon Samuel Koo is committed to providing patients in Seattle with innovative approaches to any type of shoulder problem or pain.
 Because every patient is different, Dr. Koo’s treatments are tailored to each patient individually.
 With a special interest in minimizing the impact of shoulder surgery on his patients and their lives, Dr. Koo’s surgical techniques are often minimally invasive.
-Pain and functional limitations that have been historically associated with shoulder surgery are dramatically reduced with our state of the art arthroscopic and shoulder replacement surgery options.
+Pain and functional limitations that have been historically associated with shoulder surgery are dramatically reduced with our state-of-the-art arthroscopic and shoulder replacement surgery options.

-Having trained with Dr. Stephen Burkhart, a world renowned shoulder surgeon, Dr. Koo is equipped with the skills necessary to tackle even the most difficult problems.
+Having trained with Dr. Stephen Burkhart, a world-renowned shoulder surgeon, Dr. Koo is equipped with the skills necessary to tackle even the most difficult problems.
 This section provides information of common shoulder problems and some of the treatments offered by doctor Samuel Koo.
-With an office in Kirkland, WA our team is conveniently located to patients living throughout the Seattle metro area including Bellevue and Kirkland.
+With an office in Kirkland, WA our team is conveniently located to patients living throughout the Seattle metro area including Bellevue, Redmond, and Bothell.

 What is the Shoulder?